-Crédit Agricole S.A. has identified all obligations (legal or constructive) resulting from a past event for which it is probable that an outflow of resources will be required to settle the obligation, and for which the due date or amount of the settlement is uncertain but can be reliably estimated.
+The Crédit Agricole Group has identified all obligations (legal or constructive) resulting from a past event for which it is probable that an outflow of resources will be required to settle the obligation, and for which the due date or amount of the settlement is uncertain but can be reliably estimated.
 These estimates are discounted where applicable whenever there is a material impact.

-For obligations other than those related to credit risk, Crédit Agricole S.A. has set aside general provisions to cover:
+For obligations other than those related to credit risk, the Crédit Agricole Group has set aside general provisions to cover: